Chapter 23:

 She could attack him while he was weak and disoriented.
 She could find a rock or something.
 She could even try matching her unreliable magic against his.

 She could read from the book, but there wasn’t much new text.
-Rereading text so soon would be much less powerful.
+Rereading text so soon would be less powerful.

 Instead she froze.
 She didn’t want to do any of those things.
 She wasn’t sure she could attack anyone, much less someone wounded and dazed from a head injury.